Online Summer Camp Activities for Kids (At-Home Creativity)

 May 14, 2022

-Sure, there are a number of things kids and teens can do any typical day to pass the time while stuck indoors, but they - and you, parents - probably also want to be able to set sights on something bigger; something a bit more structured.
-Something that brings home that summer camp feeling, only virtually.
+Sure, there are a number of things kids and teens can do any typical day to pass the time while stuck indoors, but they - and you, parents - probably also want to be able to set sights on something bigger; something a bit more structured with their online time.

-Online & DIY summer activities
+Online & DIY summer activities (and ideas)

 Again, what is it that makes summer special?
 For many of the 14 million people who attend camp in the US each year, it's socialization and establishing new and valuable friendships, learning new skills, and building character.